 - Requesting Further Information

 An accident claim solicitor is someone who specialises in conducting compensation claims for victims of third-party negligence.
-This can include cases of industrial injuries, medical blunders or workplace accidents.
+This can include cases of public place accidents, medical negligence or workplace accidents.

 Before determining whether they’ll take on your case, a personal injury solicitor will usually try to establish: